cortexjs-legacy/cortex/README.md

 ## Naming

 The modular world is much like the nerve system.
-Neuron cells processes and transmits chemical signals to others as well as javascript packages interact with others by passing runtime objects.
+JavaScript packages interact with others by passing runtime objects as well as **neuron** cells processes and transmits chemical signals to others.

 So, **cortex** is a neuron manager.
 That's it.